-If you frequently feel inexplicably tired, look very pale, feel low and have weak nails, see your GP as soon as possible, and ask for a blood test to check your iron levels.
+If you frequently feel inexplicably tired, look very pale, feel low and have weak nails see your GP as soon as possible, and ask for a blood test to check your iron levels.
 This is the easy part.
-If you are diagnosed with the condition, or low iron levels, your doctor will habitually prescribe iron sulphate tablets.
+If you are diagnosed with anemia, or low iron levels, your doctor will habitually prescribe iron sulfate tablets.
 The problem with iron in this form is that it is very strong, and often difficult to digest.
-It would be great to see the NHS, and GP’s embracing a new generation of food state supplements rich in naturally occurring iron that can return levels to normal, quickly and gently, without the unpleasant side effects frequently associated with harsh sulphates, which can include: constipation, nausea, loose bowels and stomach discomfort.
+It would be great to see the NHS, and GP’s embracing a new generation of food state supplements rich in naturally occurring iron that can return levels to normal, quickly and gently, without the unpleasant side effects frequently associated with harsh sulfate, which can include: constipation, nausea, loose bowels and stomach discomfort.

-Nelson’s the homeopathic chemist and the people behind Spatone, a form of naturally occurring mineral rich water, found in the foothills of Snowdonia, is a good choice for topping up depleted iron levels before they have a chance to become serious.
+Nelson’s the homeopathic chemist and the people behind Spatone, a form of naturally occurring mineral-rich water, found in the foothills of Snowdonia, is a good choice for topping up depleted iron levels before they have a chance to become serious and turn into anaemia.
 The trailblazing natural health company founded 160 years ago, offers an unrivalled depth of knowledge in holistic medicine.
 There is a pharmacy on Duke Street, London, which is jam-packed with every type of remedy, botanical skincare and the best food and mineral state supplements including Spatone.
 If Hogwarts had a chemist, it would be this!
-I spent hours browsing and discovered some exciting new supplement and handmade botanical skincare.
-Another form of iron that has been around since my childhood, is Floradix, a delightful iron rich elixir, made from fruits and vegetables, which can be found in most healthfood shops.
+I spent hours browsing and discovered some exciting new supplements and handmade botanical skincare.
+Another form of iron that has been around since my childhood, is Floradix, a delightful iron-rich elixir, made from fruits and vegetables, which can be found in most health food shops.
 You can’t taste the iron and it is hard not to glug from the bottle, as it is delicious!
 (But please don’t, as you might drink too much).

 Why do we accept the idea of feeling constantly exhausted due to overwork, stress or because we are simply not taking care of ourselves?
 This is not normal.
 Let me tell you about my own story of anaemia and ongoing recovery.